Joining us at 16

 Entry requirements: 5 GCSEs at 9-5 grade including English and maths.

-BTEC level 2 Diploma (Performing manufacturing operations) – one year.
+BTEC level 2 Diploma – One Year

 The curriculum also facilitates the development of personal skills.
 Projects and trips are designed to ensure students are highly employable, professional qualifications are on offer within our CPD and enrichment programmes, and actively engaged sponsors and partners contribute a wealth of experiences including lectures, one to one sessions and larger scale events such as the Skanska Takeover Day.